 Print SEC/TIM, OFFSET, ZONE, ZONE-NAME, and M columns.
 SEC/TIM and OFFSET are the slope and intercept in the equation timestamp(ZONE) = SEC/TIM * tim + OFFSET.
 M is an internal code that describes the method with which SEC/TIM and OFFSET are calculated.
 The default value is --nounits.

 Print more or less information about option values.
-The default value is the value of the MRTOOLS_VERBOSE environment variable if it is set, or --verbose=0 otherwise.
+The default value is --verbose=0.
 The value of 0 suppresses everything but the tabular output.
-To print options values, use use --verbose or --verbose=1.
+Higher level numbers yield more information.

 Print the mrls version number and exit.